Exchange Initiative

 • Working with Volunteers

-The exchange initiative requires a partnership of 2 CSOs, one from the northern part of Cyprus and one from the Republic of Cyprus.
-Each partner should meet the following eligibility criteria:
+Partnerships consisting of one NGO from the northern part of Cyprus and one from the Republic of Cyprus can apply to the Change Initiative.
+Each partner must meet the following eligibility criteria:

-• Operating as a registered (e.g., associations, foundations, non-profit companies) or unregistered citizen’s initiatives working in Cyprus for the public good;
+• To operate as a registered entity (e.g., associations, foundations, non-profit companies) or as an unregistered citizen initiative working for the benefit of society in Cyprus;

 • Having at least 5 active members;